Grassroots Community Organizing

 Anthropology 380 + 397S, University of Massachusetts Amherst

-Application for Spring 2023 - DUE NOVEMBER 18, 2022
+Application for Spring 2025 - DUE NOVEMBER 15th, 2024

 Here is a lot of info about GCO!
 It's also all on the application form.

 Facilitation by peers makes the class community a uniquely challenging and empowering space where students are able to build collective knowledge and community in a rigorous but not faculty-led space.
 We learn from one another, from a diverse range of authors, and from our community and campus partners who are experienced community organizers.
-This learning is collective, unusually challenging, and -- dare we say -- transformative.
+This learning is collective, unusually challenging, and often -- dare we say -- transformative.
 The power of this experience of learning and using knowledge differently is why diverse student leaders work so hard to make GCO happen for a new group of students each year!

 UACT, the UMass Alliance for Community Transformation, is the organization that runs GCO.
 We develop advanced, powerful social justice skills among people who navigate worlds of difference, always aiming to support more relational organizing, organizations, and movements that are designed and led by marginalized folks.
 Students who have taken GCO are encouraged to continue with UACT as part of the leadership of this academic-political-participatory organization that operates within (and works in communities beyond) the UMass Amherst Department of Anthropology.
 About fifteen student leaders, a dozen or so alumni, organizers from about six community partner groups, and several faculty members currently lead and/or advise the direction of UACT.

-* Graduate students who are admitted participate on an equal basis in all aspects of GCO, plus 3-4 separate grad meetings and a longer final paper.
-Grad students in GCO 2024 will register for the course as ANTHRO 696 (4 credit independent study) with Prof. Jen Sandler.
+*Graduate students who are admitted participate on an equal basis with undergrads in all aspects of GCO, plus three separate grad meetings and a longer final paper.
+Grad students in GCO 2025 will register for the course as ANTHRO 696G (4 credit independent study) with Prof. Jen Sandler.

 Interested?
 Check out the Narrative Questions so that you know what's on the application.